 PLEASE READ THE FOLLOWING REGARDING YOUR NURSINGCAS APPLICATION VERY CAREFULLY

 You must create an account and follow all the instructions for uploading required information prior to the deadline.
-PLEASE NOTE: The 2017-2018 NursingCAS application cycle closes in mid-August 2018 for one week.
-During this time, you cannot work on your application or upload any documents.
+PLEASE NOTE: The 2017-2018 NursingCAS application cycle closes September 15, 2018.
+All verifications for this cycle will stop on September 28, 2018.
 The 2018-2019 application cycle opens on August 15, 2018.
 As an applicant, you have two choices at this point.
-If you do not think your application will be verified by September 28, 2018, you should move your application to the new cycle and continue.
+If you do not think your application will be verified by September 28, 2018, you should move your application to the 2018-2019 cycle.
 Porting your application will move all your documents and uploads to the new cycle WITH THE EXCEPTION OF YOUR LETTERS OF REFERENCE.
 If your application was not verified at the time the application cycle closes and you port your application to the new cycle, all your reference letters that were completed will be stripped off your application and you will be required to re-do them.
 If you application is verified by NursingCAS prior September 28, 2018, DO NOT PORT your verified application to the new cycle.
 All verified applications from either cycle will be considered by the admissions committee.

 Because the class size is limited, applicants who meet minimum admission requirements may not be selected.

 The file of each applicant who has completed the application procedure and who was granted an interview will be carefully reviewed by the Admissions Committee.
 Academic achievement, nursing experience, references, and interview reports will be considered in this evaluation.
 The School reserves the right to deny admission to any applicant.

 Applicants will be notified of the decision of the Admissions Committee.
 Applicants may be accepted, placed on an alternate list, or not accepted.